Infraste03/KGE_RS/fashion_generalization/alternate_learning/checks/README.md

 Recall@20 remains meaningfully above random
 ```

-This is the expected behavior of the hard-sharing architecture before joint optimization.
+This is the expected behavior of the shared-embedding architecture before
+alternate learning.

-# Why Task B Does Not Exactly Match Standalone SASRec After Joint Warm Start
+# Why Task B Does Not Exactly Match Standalone SASRec After the Shared Warm Start

 This point is fundamental for interpreting the checks.